aatmaj28/Autonomous-Car-Parking-RL/README.md

-# Advanced reinforcement learning algorithms for precise car navigation and parking
+# Advanced reinforcement learning algorithm for precise car navigation and parking
 This project focuses on applying advanced reinforcement learning (RL) algorithm, such as TD3, to a realistic modern problem: autonomous car parking.
 I developed a custom parking lot environment, incorporating sensors and physics-based interactions to simulate a highly realistic scenario.
 The use of advanced RL algorithm proved effective, as the agent demonstrated significant progress in learning within just a few episodes.
 In contrast, basic RL algorithms required significantly more episodes—up to ten times as many—to achieve a comparable level of learning.

 I worked on this as a part of our course project for CS5180 - Reinforcement Learning and Sequential Decision Making (Fall 2024) at Northeastern University, Boston.